cagov/innovation-hub.ca.gov/docs/pages/product-management/run-of-show.md

 headericon: templates
 ---

-<p class="text-lead">A run-of-show tracker is a single unified table, organized by day and time.</p>
+<p class="text-lead">A run-of-show tracker is a real-time checklist for a launch or update.</p>

-It’s sometimes called a “tick tock”.
-It’s a countdown to any launch and can even go beyond.
+It’s a single unified table, organized by day and time.
+This is why it’s sometimes called a “tick tock”.

 It maps out the sequence of events to be sure you’ve covered every angle.
 It also makes sure the process is reviewed and approved.
-The run-of-show is a real-time checklist for making sure the “show” goes on as planned.
+The run-of-show makes sure the “show” goes on as planned.

 You can use a run-of-show for: